Skip to main content

 This will impact some of the materials your contractor is required to use as well as their installation methods.
 For instance, to provide you with a 10-year workmanship warranty from a manufacturer requires less of a grade material and installation method.
 This would lower the cost, as opposed to what a 25-year workmanship warranty requires.

-Some of the materials and installation methods that have an impact on the cost of your project include:
+Materials and installation methods that may impact on the cost of your project include:

 • Underlayment or secondary waterproofing required to meet the manufacturer's warranty requirements